 This degree will prepare you for many types of employment and is supported by employers within the industry.
 Graduates from our Early Childhood Studies degree have progressed into primary Teacher Training, early years teaching, social work, further education, charity work and management.
 You'll gain placement opportunities across the birth to 8 years old age range and you'll establish lifelong networks that you can use throughout your career.

-In addition to our ‘core’ Early Childhood Studies degree, we offer two pathways.
-Choose the award that includes Early Years Teacher Status (EYTS) and upon graduation, you will be a teacher who is qualified to work with children from birth to 5.
-Alternatively, the award that includes a pathway in Special Education Needs and Disability (SEND) provides a more detailed focus into that area.
+In addition to our ‘core’ Early Childhood Studies degree we offer another pathway in Special Education Needs and Disability (SEND), which provides a more detailed focus into that area.

 On successful completion of study, we will issue one of the following awards dependent on your chosen pathway:

-BA (Hons) Early Childhood Studies, BA (Hons) Early Childhood Studies with Early Years Teaching Status, BA (Hons) Early Childhood Studies with Special Education Needs and Disability
+BA (Hons) Early Childhood Studies, BA (Hons) Early Childhood Studies with Special Education Needs and Disability

 Students on our Early Childhood Studies degrees have worked with: